protozoa-nz/protozoa-nz.github.io/index.md

 ### Web Development

-We build beautiful applications - from performant client-side interfaces and APIs to cutting edge offline-first solutions.
+We build beautiful applications - from efficient client-side interfaces and APIs.
+We especially like to build applications that still work with there is minimal or no internet.

-We guide you through the process of creating successful software.
+We will guide you through the process of creating successful software.
 Once we understand your business needs, we run iteratively through a cycle of designing, building, and review.
 Delivering working software early means faster adaptation, and ultimately a better fitting solution.

-### Security Design

-Building systems to be secure from the start is essential.
-We architect and review designs for secure web systems.

 ### Training